grankko/costometer/README.md

 ### Todo
 - Build support for setting currency (defaults to kr)
-- Build backend to save/load configurations
+- Build backend to save/load configurations (ongoing)

 ### Notes
 - Publish.bat builds and replaces web.config with web.production.config.
 Ignore it.